 Yes.
-Once SAML authentication is enabled, there will be a prompt to disable other authentications and you can disable other login methods, if necessary.
+Once SAML authentication is enabled, there will be a checkbox to disable other authentications and you can disable other login methods, if necessary.
 Also, you will only be able to login locally via Super Admin.

 No, currently only one IdP can be configured at a time.